sebnozzi/smalltalk-with-fun/how-to-guides/multi-media/play-wave-file.md

 # Play a Wave file

-First, load the sound like this:
+First, load a Wave file like this:

 ```smalltalk
 mySound := SampledSound fromWaveFileNamed: 'c:\windows\media\chimes.wav'.